Elizabeth P. Calora

 More than twenty years after her uncle was paralyzed, Elizabeth is trying to level the playing field for her seriously injured clients.
 Since joining PCVA after law school, Elizabeth has dedicated her practice to helping people who, like her uncle, have suffered catastrophic damages at the hands of others.

-While at PCVA, Elizabeth has been co-counsel in many successful cases, including a $5,425,000 settlement for a woman seriously injured after being struck by a motor vehicle, a $1.4 million medical negligence settlement in Eastern Washington, and a $3.4 million settlement for a brain-damaged toddler.
+While at PCVA, Elizabeth has been co-counsel in many important cases, including a $13.95 million medical malpractice jury verdict for a client who suffered a catastrophic stroke during an elective cardiac procedure, a $5.425 million settlement for a woman seriously injured after being struck by a motor vehicle, a $1.4 million medical negligence settlement in Eastern Washington, and a $3.4 million settlement for a brain-damaged toddler.
 Additionally, Elizabeth obtained a $300,000 verdict on behalf of a student diagnosed with autism who was aggressively harassed and bullied by fellow high school students, resulting in longstanding psychological trauma.
 While acting as lead counsel, she also won an important verdict against a hospital for negligently discharging a patient suffering mental illness who subsequently injured himself.

 Elizabeth is a proud graduate of the University of Puget Sound with degrees in French and International Affairs.
 After working for several years, Elizabeth attended the University of Washington School of Law.
-In recent years, Elizabeth has served as President of Pierce County’s chapter of Washington Women Lawyers and is the current co-chair of the Washington Association for Justice’s “Women of WSAJ” group.
+In recent years, Elizabeth has served as President of Pierce County’s chapter of Washington Women Lawyers and is a past co-chair of the Washington Association for Justice’s “Women of WSAJ” group.
 She is also a member of the Honorable Robert J. Bryan Inn of Court in Tacoma.
-She, along with several of her PCVA colleagues, volunteers with Volunteer Legal Services’ Housing Justice Project.
 Elizabeth also volunteers for the University of Puget Sound by participating in Admissions events and the ASK Network, and has served as a volunteer judge for mock trials at local law schools.

 University of Washington School of Law, J.D., 2009